Travel with a highly rated local company

 How many kilometres and hours per day do I need to walk during the trek?

-You will trek approximately 3 to 4 kilometres per day.
-On the first day, it is 3 or 4 hours downhill.
-On the second day, it is steep uphill for approximately 1 hour, and a flat walk for 30 minutes.
-On the last day, 3 to 4 hours are uphill.
+You will trek approximately 6 to 7 kilometers per day.
+On the first day, it is 3 or 4 hours downhill (6 to 7 kilometers).
+On the second day, it is steep uphill for 4 to 5 kilometers and then a flat walk for 30 minutes.
+On the last day, 3 to 4 hours are uphill (from 4 to 5 kilometers).

 I do not want to take all of my belongings with me to the Canyon.
 Where can I leave my big bag or suitcase?